-There are many things in your life that you can't be fully certain about or have complete control over, no matter how hard you try.
+There are many things in your life that you can't be fully certain about, no matter how hard you try.

 When you attempt to control events that are not within your control, you might end up feeling demotivated and even powerless.

-In contrast, accepting that you sometimes have limited control and power over events and that you will have to live with moments of uncertainty can be very freeing.
-It will allow you the space to focus on the things that you do have control over, and empower you to choose how you want to manage uncertain situations.
+In contrast, accepting that you sometimes have limited control over events and that you have to live with moments of uncertainty can be very freeing.

 3) Stay in the Present